eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 If all the legal and technical criteria have been met, including:

-- the certification of the Wallet Solution by accredited and
+-   the certification of the Wallet Solution by accredited and designated CAB(s),
-  designated CAB(s),

 -   ex-ante supervisory activities by Member State supervisory bodies,

-- both the body providing EUDI Wallets and the PID Providers have been published by the Commission (in accordance with Article 5d),
+-   both the body providing EUDI Wallets and the ng PID Providers have been published by the Commission (in accordance with Article 5d),

-- the information notified by Member States for publication of lists
-  of Wallets have been published in the Official Journal of the EU,
+-   the information notified by Member States for publication of lists of Wallets have been published in the Official Journal of the EU,

 then a Member State may decide to start providing Instances of the Solution to Users.
 The state of the Solution becomes **valid**.